bacalhau-project/bacalhau/docs/next-steps/private-cluster.md

 ---
 # Private Cluster

-It is possible to run Bacalhau completely disconnected from the main Bacalhau network, so that you can run private workloads without risking running on public nodes or inadvertently sharing your data outside of your organization.
+It is possible to run Bacalhau completely disconnected from the main Bacalhau network so that you can run private workloads without risking running on public nodes or inadvertently sharing your data outside of your organization.
 The isolated network will not connect to the public Bacalhau network nor connect to a public network.
 To do this, we will run our network in-process rather than externally.

 :::info
-Private network and storage is easier to set up, but a separate public server is better for production.
+A private network and storage is easier to set up, but a separate public server is better for production.
 The private network and storage will use a temporary directory for its repository and so the contents will be lost on shutdown.
 :::

 ## Initial Requester Node